Skip to main content

 • Not correcting for wind drift

-• Undershooting/overshooting final
+• Undershooting or overshooting final

-• Steep banks in the traffic pattern
+• Steep banks in the pattern

 • Poor coordination

-• Stretching glide
+• Stretching the glide

 • Excess airspeed in flare

-• Insufficent airspeed in flare
+• Insufficient airspeed in flare

-• Focusing too close in flare
+• Focusing too close during flare

-• No aerodynamic braking
+• Not using aerodynamic braking

 • Excessive wheel braking

-• Approach +10/-5 knots
+• Approach speed: +10/-5 knots

 References